Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Methodology

 \section{Methodology}

-One of the main goals of our work is to create a fully automated pipeline for LV segmentation and MI detection based on signs of RWMA of the LV in order to assist technicians and cardiologists in the process of analyzing a patient's echocardiography.
-This system must be lightweight enough to be easily integrated into an embedded system, and as efficient and accurate as possible.
-In emergencies, for example, the data acquisition tend to be made quickly, which may impact the echocardiography video quality.
-Moreover, the majority of the echocardipgraphy machines used in hospitals produce low-quality videos of a frame rate below 30 frames per second (fps).
+The main goal of our work is to create a fully automated system for LV segmentation and MI detection in echocardiography in order to assist technicians and cardiologists in the process of diagnosing a patient affected or suspected with MI.
+This system must be robust, and as accurate and efficient as possible.
+In emergencies, for example, echocardiography acquisition tends to be made hastily, which may negatively impact the video’s quality and content.
+Moreover, most of the employed echocardiogram machines produce videos of low-resolution and which their frame rate is generally below 30 frames per second (fps).
 In the following sections, we give an overview of the pipeline architecture and a description of the echocardiography videos acquired for this work.